 The basis for all results is the automatic image analysis, where cells are identified and counted.
-Also, the image quality is automatically evaluated by the software and low quality images are removed from the results.
+Also, the image quality is automatically evaluated by the software and low quality images are excluded from the results.

-In the Image Analysis tab, the settings for the image analysis underlaying the results can be reviewed and adjusted.
-Bad quality images can be removed from the experiment.
+In the Image Analysis tab, the settings for the image analysis can be reviewed and adjusted.
+Bad quality images can be excluded from the experiment.
 The images are ordered in a hierarchical way that matches the specific experiment setup.

-If the graphs look irregular or spiky it is necessary to compare the analysed images with the results to see if e.g. anomalous image captures or faulty error analysis of the images cause the problem.
+If the graphs look irregular or spiky it is necessary to examine the analysed images to see if e.g., anomalous image captures or faulty error analysis of the images cause the problem.
 In that case, it is possible to exclude images, capture positions or whole wells.